Advanced Topics

 NUXT_AXIOM_DATASET=mcp-server

-See the evlog docs for the full list of adapters, configuration options (sampling, redaction, enrichers), and how to build custom drains.
+See the evlog docs for the full list of adapters, sampling, redaction, and how to build custom drains.

 Copyright © 2026